dmaynard/website/content/pages/me.md

 template: page
 ---

-I am a computer scientist recently retired from a fascinating career of riding the leading edge wave of several computer revolutions in Silicon Valley.

 I graduated from UC Berkeley with a BA in Computer Science in 1969, only the second year that degree was offered at Berkeley.
  I have had a wonderful career as a software engineer, a software artist  and an engineering manager in Silicon Valley.
 I have been in the right places at the right times to watch and participate in the computer revolutions.
 I have had the opportunity to work in some truly remarkable organizations with some some amazingly talented and visionary people.
 I am creating this blog in order to record some of my experiences during this journey, and as my journey of learning and discovery continues through retirement.